 As far as socks are concerned, most people prefer no show or very low cut socks.
 They look better if you are wearing shorts or Capri style pants when you go out to play.

 Often overlooked when planning for a day out on the golf course is eyewear.
-Just as much as your skin will struggle from spending four to five hours in the sun, your eyes will as well.
-Make sure to protect them with a perfect pair of sunglasses.
+Just as much as your skin will struggle from spending four to five hours in the sun, your eyes will too.
+Make sure to protect them with a pair of sunglasses.

 One thing that may seem trivial (but you will be glad we mentioned it) when purchasing sunglasses, try them on, and then look down like you would when setting up to hit.